Bank for Investment and Development of Vietnam: History

 In January 2007, the Vietnamese government announced that it would sell a minority stake in the BIDV and three other banks.
-In March of that same year, they sought the government's permission to invest in highway projects.
-In September, they announced that they would form Vietnam's first aircraft finance group in Hanoi in a joint venture with Vietnam Airlines, PetroVietnam, and Vietnam Post and Telecommunication.
+In March of the same year, they sought the government's permission to invest in highway projects.
+In September 2007, they announced that they would form Vietnam's first aircraft finance group in Hanoi in a joint venture with Vietnam Airlines, PetroVietnam, and Vietnam Post and Telecommunication.